This article describes automatically creating a new approval task on a signed contract. It contains the following topics:

-Using the functionalities of Contractbook task sidebar view, you are able to amend any changes to the created approval task if necessary, including marking it as resolved.
+Using the functionalities of the Contractbook task sidebar view, you can amend any changes to the created approval task, including marking it as resolved.

-Of course, you can also find the task in the general tasks management dashboard which also gives you the possibility of adjusting the task's properties and accessing directly the document it is assigned to.
+- Of course, you can also find the task in the general tasks management dashboard, which allows you to adjust the task's properties and directly access the document it is assigned to.

 - As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow: